 - Wear sunglasses - when it's sunny, pop them on to protect from those harmful UV rays.

 - Use safety eyewear - protect your eyes from any hazards but keeping them protected when working.

 - Look away from the computer screen - taking breaks from looking at a computer screen is important as its lets them rest.
 Try looking at something 20 feet away for 20 seconds every hour.

 - Make sure your prescription and glasses are kept up to date by having regular eye exams - it's important that you get a regular eye test and have the right prescriptions for your glasses, sunglasses and contact lenses.

 How can Optical Express help me?

 What we offer is more than just a sight test; it can help identify other issues too.
 Our expert ophthalmologists use world-class equipment to carry out a detailed examination of your eyes.
-Your eye test will analyse various aspects of your eye health, including your lifestyle, current prescription, eye pressure, and muscle strength - all of which helps your optometrist to formulate a detailed iScan report.
-This report is exclusive to Optical Express and details one of a kind, completely personalised details of the unique characteristics info on your eye health and prescription.
+Your eye test will analyse various aspects of your eye health, including your lifestyle, current prescription, eye pressure, and muscle strength - all of which helps your optometrist to formulate a detailed report of your eye health.